The-AI-Alliance/open-trusted-data-initiative/docs/contributing.markdown

 There are our current data categories:

+### Science and Industrial

-* Climate - Used for research in climate change, modeling vegetation and water cover, studying agriculture, etc.
+* Climate - Supporting research in climate change, modeling vegetation and water cover, studying agriculture, etc.
+* Marine - Supporting research on and applications targeted towards marine environments.
+* Materials - Known chemical and mechanical properties of chemicals useful for research into potential new and existing materials.
+* Semiconductors - Specific area of materials research focused on improving the state of the art for semiconductor performance and manufacturing.
+* Other Industrial - Other areas not covered above.

+### Other Domains

 * Finance - Historical market activity and behaviors.
 Connections to influences like climate, weather events, political events, etc.
 * Healthcare - Everything from synthetic patient data for modeling outcomes, to public literature on known diseases and conditions, to diagnostics results and their analysis.
-* Industrial
-* Legal
+* Legal - Jurisdiction-specific data about case law, etc.
-* Marine
-* Materials
-* Multimedia
-* Semiconductors
+* Multimedia - Data for training, tuning, and testing multimodal models, e.g., text and image, including specific applications.
-* Social Sciences
+* Social Sciences - Social dynamics, political activity and sentiments, etc.
-* Timeseries
+* Timeseries - Data for training, tuning, and testing time series models, including specific applications.

 ## Join a Global Community of Innovators